Is Solar Worth It in Arizona? (2022 Homeowner's Guide)

 Arizona is the sunniest state in the entire country, with residents enjoying over 300 days of sunshine every year.
-It’s no surprise that solar conversions in Arizona are generally worth the investment, but many homeowners see the average installation price of $30,015 — or $22,211 after the federal tax credit — and wonder how it could be worth the upfront cost.
+It’s no surprise that solar conversions in Arizona are generally worth the investment, but many homeowners see the average installation price of $30,015 — or $21,011 after the 30% federal tax credit — and wonder how it could be worth the upfront fees.
 Moreover, many people will wonder if their home specifically will benefit from solar conversion.
 Below, you’ll find a detailed guide on how to figure out if going solar is right for your Arizona home.
 You’ll also find some information on the many benefits of installing solar panels and some things to keep in mind throughout the process.

 How to Figure Out if Solar Panels are Worth It in Arizona